pingcap/tidb-operator/en/deploy-on-aws-eks.md

     parameters:
       type: io1
       fsType: ext4
+      iopsPerGB: "10"
+      encrypted: "false"
     ```

 2. In `tidb-cluster.yaml`, specify the `io1` storage class to apply for the `io1` volume type through the `storageClassName` field.

+    The following is a TiKV configuration example you can refer to:

+    ```yaml
+    spec:
+      tikv:
+        baseImage: pingcap/tikv
+        replicas: 3
+        storageClaims:
+        - resources:
+          requests:
+            storage: 100Gi
+          storageClassName: io1
+    ```

 For more information about the storage class configuration and EBS volume types, refer to [Storage Class documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html).